By Alyse Bacine

 Research published in the Journal of Affective Disorders found that adults who experienced childhood abandonment show altered stress response patterns, with their bodies remaining in states of hyperarousal even in non-threatening situations¹.
 This isn't simply feeling occasionally anxious—it's a fundamental nervous system recalibration in response to early inconsistent care.

-When early abandonment remains unresolved, relationships in adulthood become fraught with complex emotions.
+When early abandonment remains unresolved, adult relationships become fraught with complex emotions.
 Many adults find themselves caught in a painful contradiction: desperately needing connection while simultaneously being terrified.

 Insecure Attachment Styles